-Address the forecasted weather conditions before they strike.
 While it’s important to keep your employees safe and sound in the event of dangerous conditions, you also need to look out for your business.
 In terms of serving your customers, calling off work for a few flurries probably isn’t a good idea.
-Before the storm strikes, send out an email, or call a meeting, to address the possible snow storm, using it as an opportunity to re-familiarize your team with your business’ Inclement Weather Policy, found in your employee handbook.
-Let them know when they can expect a decision, how it will be announced, expectations for the snow day and how pay will be handled.
+Before the storm strikes, send out an email, or call a meeting, to address the possible snowstorm, using it as an opportunity to re-familiarize your team with your business’ Inclement Weather Policy, found in your employee handbook.
+Let them know when they can expect a decision, how it will be announced, expectations for the snow day, and how pay will be handled.
 Read this blog to find out the top five things to include in your employee handbook.

-Inform your team of your intent to continue to monitor the weather forecast.
 Let your employees know what conditions will typically trigger a workplace closure.
 Maybe you follow area school district closures, watch for a specific amount of snowfall or temperatures below zero degrees Fahrenheit.
-This will help them feel in the know as the weather continues to develop, but before your committed notification deadline.
+This will help them feel in the know as the weather continues to develop but before your committed notification deadline.

-Stick to the plan.
-If you committed to notifying your team by a certain time and day, and through various means, be sure to follow through.
-Common communication methods for closures are through email, text, phone calls, an inclement weather line and social media.
+If you are committed to notifying your team by a certain time and day, and through various means, be sure to follow through.
+Common communication methods for closures are through email, text, phone calls, an inclement weather line, and social media.